domandlj/aquelarre/README.md

 sudo ./install.sh
 ```

-3. And that's it.
-You can now run your own aquelare .re scripts like
+3. And that's it, you can now run your own aquelare .re scripts like
 ```
 aquelarre script.re
 ```
+and remove the directory.

 4. You can run again the install script to remove Aquelarre.

 ## Syntax example.